Hello, folks! In this article, we will be unveiling different ways to Create a Directory in Python

 os.mkdir(path, mode)

-: The location wherein the user wants the directory to be created.
-It is a string or byte value which includes the entire path and name of the directory to be built.mode
+• path: The location wherein the user wants the directory to be created.
+It is a string or byte value that includes the entire path and name of the directory to be built.

-: The permissions that needs to be given to deal with the file operations within the directory.
-The default value being ‘0o777‘.
+• mode: The permissions that must be given to deal with the file operations within the directory.
+The default value is ‘0o777‘.

 Example 1: Create a Directory using Python in the specified location.